-Carolyn is the Vice President of Strategic Partnerships and Programs for the Greater Manchester Chamber of Commerce.
+Founder, Carolyn Leary Events, LLC.
+Carolyn was formerly the Vice President of Strategic Partnerships and Programs for the Greater Manchester Chamber of Commerce.
 In this role, Carolyn is the lead strategist for all GMCC events and programs is responsible for creating strategic partnerships with key organizations that can help the Chamber advance its mission of improving the region’s business climate.
 Carolyn is passionate about the Manchester community and the many opportunities the city has to offer.
 Carolyn graduated from Derryfield in 2005 and was a Breakthrough (then Summerbridge) teacher with the Saturday and School-After-School programs.
-Carolyn’s husband, Mike, is now an Upper School Latin teacher at Derryfield and they live in Manchester.
+Carolyn’s husband, Mike, is now an Upper School Latin teacher at Derryfield and they live in Manchester with their two children.

 Irv has served as the Coordinator for Public Education and School Support for NEA-New Hampshire for the past eight years.
 A long-time educator, Irv worked in Tilton, New Hampshire and the Freeport Public Schools as a teacher, director of the gifted and talented program and principal.
 After serving as the Associate Executive Director with Staff Development for Educators, Irv consulted extensively with states on Teacher Quality Enhancement grants, educator induction, and leadership standards, among other projects.
 In addition to his current work with NEA-New Hampshire, Irv also consults on a variety of national projects and teaches in the doctoral program on school leadership at the University of Southern New Hampshire.
 Irv holds a BA from Dartmouth College, a Masters in School Administration from the University of Southern Maine and a Doctorate from the University of Massachusetts, Amherst, in Teacher Education and School Improvement.
 He was Maine’s Teacher of the Year in 1988 and received a Milken Educator Award in 1993.
 Irv has two grown children and lives with his wife, Katie, in Peterborough, New Hampshire.